Difference Between Classical And Instrumental Conditioning

 Classical vs. Instrumental Conditioning: Unveiling the Secrets of Learning

 Understanding how we learn is fundamental to comprehending human and animal behavior.
 Two prominent theories explain learning mechanisms: classical and instrumental conditioning.
 While both involve associating stimuli and responses, they differ significantly in the how and why of learning.
-This article will delve deep into the differences between these two crucial learning paradigms, exploring their mechanisms, applications, and key distinctions.
+On the flip side, this article will delve deep into the differences between these two crucial learning paradigms, exploring their mechanisms, applications, and key distinctions.
 By the end, you'll have a comprehensive grasp of these powerful learning processes and their impact on our lives.

 Introduction: The Foundation of Learning